Wayne Grady

-Early life

-Born in Brisbane, Grady turned professional in 1978.

-Professional career
+Career

+In 1957, Grady was born in Brisbane, Australia.

-Grady began his career on the PGA Tour of Australia.
-He had much early success, winning the 1978 CBA West Lakes Classic.
+In 1978, Grady turned professional.
+He began his career on the PGA Tour of Australia and had much early success, winning the 1978 CBA West Lakes Classic.
 He also played extensively on the European Tour during this era, winning the 1984 German Open.

 Shortly thereafter, Grady earned membership on the PGA Tour at 1984 PGA Tour Qualifying School.
 In 1989, Grady won the Westchester Classic.
 However, Grady is probably best known for his 1990 PGA Championship victory where he defeated Fred Couples down the stretch.
 He was also runner-up at the 1989 Open Championship, losing with fellow Australian Greg Norman in a playoff to American Mark Calcavecchia.

 As of 2005 Grady is director of the PGA Tour of Australasia.
 He owns a golf course design business and a golf tour company, and has worked as a commentator for the BBC's televised golf coverage since 2000.